 After many trials and errors, I figured out what combination of fruits (and vegetables) each of us likes to blend together.
 When we don’t have fresh fruits, I always keep some frozen berry mix in the freezer as backup.
 When you use frozen fruits, you don’t need to add ice to the smoothie as they are already cold.
 If you want recommendations, I typically use strawberries, apple, banana, chia seeds, blueberries, raspberries, carrots, kale, and orange for my smoothies.

-How To Make Strawberry Mango Smoothie ストロベリーとマンゴーのスムージーの作り方
+Watch How To Make Strawberry Mango Smoothie ストロベリーとマンゴーのスムージーの作り方

 Refreshing strawberry and mango smoothie with carrots, almond milk, and navel orange.
 Use fresh or frozen fruits for this delightful and easy drink.